PancakeMasta/AssignmentTymbe/README.md

                     popper.js
                     font-awesome.css (for icons in the navigation bars)

-Contents:   css/                - folder with .css style file
+Contents:   css/                - folder with .css style file,
-            fonts/              - folder with offline fonts used in the website img/                - image files used in the webiste index.html          - HTML source code of the page README.md           - this readme
+            fonts/              - folder with offline fonts used in the website, img/                - image files used in the webiste, index.html          - HTML source code of the page, README.md           - this readme,
-            tySkoleni_xxx.png   - screenshots of the final product, where XXX is display mode (desktop, mobile)
+            tySkoleni_xxx.png   - screenshots of the final product, where XXX is display mode (desktop, mobile).